kirstenhunter/fitfood-demo-pluralsight/README.md

 This example assumes you're using Node.js 4.2.x

 # To run on Modulus:
-- Get a login and project from http://modulus.io
+- Get a login from http://modulus.io
+- Download the modulus toolkit using `npm install -g modulus`
+- `modulus login` from the root directory of the repository
+- `modulus create` to create a new project.
+Name it as you wish.
-- `modulus deploy` from the root directory of the repository
+- `modulus deploy` from the root directory of the repository to deploy the code.

-## Fitbit Web API client settings at https://dev.fitbit.com/app
+## Fitbit Web API client settings at https://dev.fitbit.com/apps

+## Create a new application in Fitbit
-Set your OAuth redirect URI to:
-<your modulus server here>/signin
+- Set your OAuth redirect URI to: <your modulus server here>/signin

-Set your subscriber endpoint URI to:
-<your modulus server here>/webhook-receiver
+- Set your subscriber endpoint URI to: <your modulus server here>/webhook-receiver

 ## Set environment variables on Modulus
 Set the environment variables using the instructions at http://help.modulus.io/customer/portal/articles/1701180-using-environments-variables